Roy Keane disputes Micah Richards’ claim that he ‘burst onto the scene’ in amusing exchange ahead of Manchester United vs Manchester City

 Sunday, 8 March 2020 () Roy Keane and Micah Richards had a funny moment of back-and-forth ahead of the Manchester derby on Sunday.
 The ex-Manchester United and Manchester City men got into a jovial dispute over Richards’ rise to prominence in the early stages of his career.
 When making an analogy to the emergence of 18-year-old Billy Gilmour before Chelsea […]

 Roy Keane claimed that Manchester United did not show enough quality during their 1-1 draw with Everton at Goodison Park on Sunday.
 Manchester United headed into...
-The Sport Review Also reported by •talkSPORT •Daily Star •Belfast Telegraph
+The Sport Review Also reported by •Daily Star •talkSPORT •Belfast Telegraph